andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 when you're sweaty!"

 I look at her with
+"If you would have told me on New Year's Eve that I would hear 'if you coat the inside of your jeans with baby powder' in 2023 I would have thought 'well 2023 is gonna be a weird year."

-Much like Rabbit's maps in Twister I've found that the most effective way to prepare my socks is to roll them.
+The trickiest part of my costume changes is the socks.
+It took me a couple rehearsals to discover that much like Rabbit's maps in Twister I've found that the most effective way to prepare my socks is to roll them.

-<div class="tenor-gif-embed mb-2" data-postid="14663539" data-share-method="host" data-aspect-ratio="1.92771" data-width="100%"><a href="https://tenor.com/view/twister-rabbit-wise-good-gif-14663539">Twister Rabbit GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>
+<div class="tenor-gif-embed mb-3" data-postid="14663539" data-share-method="host" data-aspect-ratio="1.92771" data-width="100%"><a href="https://tenor.com/view/twister-rabbit-wise-good-gif-14663539">Twister Rabbit GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 During my first pass I'm acutely focused on locking my